Thank you to all of the volunteers. This race would be impossible without you.

 - Security – Public Relations/Safety, Duties include keeping public separate from race participants, staffing public crossings of staging areas and keeping the trail open within the staging area.

-- VIP Liaisons – Public Relations, Assist Idita-Riders and family members in locating their mushers.
+- VIP/ IditaRider Liaisons – Public Relations, assist Idita-Riders and family members in locating their mushers.
 Provide escort to Public Officials and Honored Guests.

 - Dog Handlers – Special training & certificate required.
 Additional information and an opportunity to sign up for the Dog Handler Class is provided on the volunteer form when you register.
 Volunteers must be physically fit.
 Volunteers will assist mushers from parking space to Starting Line on 4th Ave.